DanielEmeka2003/Nc/Nc programming language/specification.md

 ### Expressions Syntax

-Below is the NTPL format for expressions syntax: (**Remember to make dot operators only accept scoped identifiers and grouping of scoped identifiers**)
+Below are the expressions syntax written in NTPL:

 ```json
 expression = attributeLCI? assignmentBinaryExpression